Mercury1565/SAP-Processor-Design-on-Proteus/README.md

 This project includes a bottom up design of the SAP_1(simple as possible) processor design.
 Each phases of my work on this project are in separate numbered folders.

-Run the proteus file on the current directory.
-It holds the final result of my work.
+Run the proteus file [FINAL SAP-I PROCESSOR DESIGN] on the current directory.
+It holds the final result of my work

 I have wrote some test programms for the ease of anyone trying this.
 It also includes the detailed instruction sequence of each test programms.